lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-The primary region supports Production workloads on Power Virtual Server.
-The secondary region supports nonproduction and disaster recovery workloads should the customer have DR requirements.
-The components deployed to the Edge VPC provide security functions and resource isolation to the IBM Cloud workloads.
+Figure 1 illustrates a high-level summary of the Use Case, an SAP Single-zone, multi-region deployment on IBM Cloud PowerVS.
+The Primary Region supports regular SAP workloads on PowerVS.
+The Secondary Region supports Disaster Recovery systems should the customer have DR requirements .
+As an alternative, in case of a Cost Optimized DR solution, the Primary Region could support Production workloads on PowerVS while the Secondary Region could support non-Production and Disaster Recovery workloads.
+The components deployed to the VPC Landing Zone provide security functions and resource isolation to the IBM Cloud workloads.

-Figure 1 illustrates a high level architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.

 ## Architecture Diagram
 {: #architecture-diagram}